 Last September our fave Seinfeld gal, Julia Louis Dreyfus, won an Emmy for her fab role on Veep.
 The next day she found out she had breast cancer.
 I can’t imagine how Julia felt in that moment, but she bravely and eloquently announced her diagnosis on Twitter;

 “1 in 8 women get breast cancer.
 Today, I’m the one.
-The good news is that I have the most glorious group of supportive and caring family, and friends, and fantastic insurance through my union.
+The good news is that I have the most glorious group of supportive and caring family, and friends, and fantastic insurance through my union, you can click here to know more on my insurance coverage.
 The bad news is that not all women are so lucky, so let’s fight all cancers and make universal health care a reality.”

 Cancer sucks.
 Big time.
 I can’t think of a person I know who hasn’t been touched by the pain and devastation of cancer.
 Watching a family member suffer through cancer is a bloody awful experience and the fear is like nothing else.
 For Julia’s husband and two sons this must have been an incredibly scary time.